Find The Best AC Replacement Contractors in UK

 How does HVAC zoning work?

-HVAC zoning divides your home or building into separate zones, each with its own thermostat.
+HVAC zoning creates multiple, independently controlled areas, each with its own thermostat.
 Rather than conditioning the whole building evenly, you can target specific rooms or areas based on occupancy.
-It can be added to your existing system or included as part of a new HVAC installation.
+A zoning system typically involves installing dampers in the ductwork that open and close to regulate airflow to different zones.
 Zoning improves comfort and energy efficiency.

 What questions should I ask when getting quotes for a new air conditioner?